ericwastaken/json-logs-to-adx/README.md

-# ADX Docker Logs Ingestor
+# ADX JSON Logs Ingestor

-This repository contains a lightweight setup to run Python scripts that ingest data into Azure Data Explorer (ADX).
+This repository contains a lightweight setup to run Python scripts that ingest JSON data into Azure Data Explorer (ADX).
 It also includes Docker tooling to keep a ready-to-run container alive while you execute scripts via docker compose exec, plus convenience wrappers (x-*.sh) for common tasks.